 Student’s Digital Skills course or learning materials: beginning of studies, first year.

-MOOCs, practical courses in the computer rooms of the campuses: When you are completing your bachelor’s or master’s thesis, or writing some other longer thesis for the first time.
-Primary recommendation: MOOC.
+Online courses, practical courses in the computer rooms of the campuses: When you are completing your bachelor’s or master’s thesis, or writing some other longer thesis for the first time.
+Primary recommendation: online course.
 The practical courses in computer rooms are offered especially to people who want courses with contact teaching.

 Specialised or advanced information retrieval courses, e.g. reference management: When needed, at any point of your studies or research career.